tanyonghe/MQTT-HomeSecure/README.md

 4. Client can view webpage for logged data when there is detected motion or abnormal temperature in the house.
 5. Client can further verify if logged data were false alarms or not by checking the images captured in (3).

-## Implemented Features
+## Basic Features

-1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity) -YH
+1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity) - YH
-2. Format JSON objects from collected data -YH
+2. Format JSON objects from collected data - YH
-3. MQTT protocol from MQTT broker and data sensors to MQTT client -YH
+3. MQTT protocol from MQTT broker and data sensors to MQTT client - YH
-4. Storage of data logs and captured images from data sensors -YH
+4. Storage of data logs and captured images from data sensors - YH
-5. UI for displaying logged data on localhost website -YH
+5. UI for displaying logged data on localhost website - YH
-6. Enabled TLS connection -YH
-7. Enhanced messaging reliability and persistence with MQTT protocol -not done
+6. Enhanced messaging reliability and persistence with MQTT protocol - YH
+- disconnected clients can still receive lost messages sent during the disconnection upon reconnecting
+7. Configured Mosquitto MQTT broker to use TLS security protocol - YH
+- provides end-to-end communications security over MQTT protocol to prevent eavesdropping, tampering and message forgery
+- requires personalized setup by users (refer to the TLS Security section)

+### Enhanced Messaging Reliability and Persistence
+This was set up by ensuring client had a unique client_id that can be identified by the broker as an existing subscriber.
+Client also has to disable the `clean_session` option by setting it to false and subscribe to channels with a specified `qos` level of either 1 or 2.
+Broker has to publish messages with `qos` option set to either 1 or 2.

+### TLS Security
+Setting up TLS protocol would require the user to make use of `openssl` to create his/her own Certificate Authority, Server keys and certificates.
+The instructions can be found in the `tls-setup` folder.

 ## Authors